osrf/vrx-docker/README.md

 ```
 Note that the `REQUIRED process [wamv_config/wamv_generator-2] has died!` message is expected.

 This will also create a file `generated/team_generated/example_team/compliant.txt` that says `true` is the configuration was compliant or `false` otherwise.
-By compliant, we are refering to the limitations for sensor and propulsion configuration described in the [VRX competition documentation](https://github.com/osrf/vrx/wiki/documentation) .You can view this result by:
+By compliant, we are refering to the limitations for component and propulsion configuration described in the [VRX competition documentation](https://github.com/osrf/vrx/wiki/documentation) .You can view this result by:

 ```
 cat generated/team_generated/example_team/compliant.txt